rithvikvarma12/Data-115-personal-dataset-project/README.md

   ![Snippet of TS vs TG](https://raw.githubusercontent.com/rithvikvarma12/Data-115-personal-dataset-project/main/TG%20VS%20TS.PNG)

   We can see from the scatter plot that there is a positive relationship between toal goals scored and total shots.
-THis is backed up by analysis which shows that there is a moderately strong positive realtionship between toal goals scored and total shot at the end of the season.
+This is backed up by analysis which shows that there is a moderately strong positive realtionship between toal goals scored and total shot at the end of the season.

 # Descriptions of Code and Materials